Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/tableau.markdown

 **To populate the Space with data:**

-1. Download [this file](/download_files/sbp/insightedge-sql-demo.rar) and unpack it.
+1. Download the [InsightEdge SQL demo](/download_files/sbp/insightedge-sql-demo.rar) and unpack it.
 1. Under the extracted "insightedge-sql-demo" folder, build the sample with `mvn clean install`.
 1. Execute the following command: